For the love of coffee culture and too much makeup Written by Sam Sherman, Team Member, Ipswich.love

 It is not all about looking back though.

 Our Town has so much to offer and so many hidden gems beyond the town centre.
-It saddens me that so many of its residents are so negative publicly on social media about our fantastic hometown and do not stop to consider everything that we have on our doorstep.
-Aside from the fantastic football club and Waterfront, our performing arts venues are multiple and growing, our parks are outstanding, our indie retailers varied, our organisations, churches and charities caring for our diverse and inclusive communities, our beautiful buildings in the centre, our history and maritime heritage are all so important to our overall identity.
+It saddens me that so many of its residents are so negative publicly on social media about our fantastic town and do not stop to consider everything that we have on our doorstep.
+Aside from the fantastic football club and Waterfront, our culture venues punch above weight locally and nationally, our green spaces are outstanding, our indie retailers varied, our big businesses supportive, our hardworking organisations, churches and charities caring for our diverse and inclusive communities , our beautiful buildings in the centre, our history and maritime heritage are all so important to our overall identity.

 Embracing and nurturing what we have in Ipswich now is important for the future of the whole town and as we grow and thrive together as proud residents in one rich, diverse community.

 We must seize the moment in this world of change to build on what we already have, and to get behind the multiple and varied initiatives to increase Ipswich’s value both locally and from a tourist perspective as Suffolk’s beating heart.
-My hope is that future Ipswich generations grow up like I did – to be educated and proud of their hometown and wanting to actively contribute to its future.
+We already have everything that it takes and need to believe and be present in it.
+My hope is that future Ipswich generations grow up like I recognised that I was privileged to do – to feel included, listened to, be educated and proud of their hometown and wanting to actively contribute to its future.

 Sam Sherman